 4. Is mail or Phone a better way to approach:

-Once you rejected a job offer some time back, on having a hard time to rethink on the issue one has changed the mind about the offer, but confused on how to approach the hiring manager or the company again?
+If you have rejected a job offer some time back but now changed the mind about the offer, then you would sure be confused on how to approach the hiring manager or the company again?

 No need for any worries, one can always approach the company to inquire about the offer, to see if it’s been taken off the market, having got the required candidate or if it’s still available.